Healthcare Project Management: Objectives, Models, and Team Requirements

 As per our internal survey, almost 60% of healthcare projects in North America either overshoot budget/time or end up delivering fewer deliverables than planned.

-To not trap in such a situation with your healthcare project, especially healthcare IT projects, healthcare project management is crucial.
+To not be trapped in such a situation with your healthcare project, especially healthcare IT projects, healthcare project management is crucial.
 And we are going to discuss the same today.

 Defining project objectives makes project management & project performance tracking easier.